Once again, thrill seekers, music lovers, conversationalists, all across Fruited playing Rush Limbaugh, a living legend.

 Maybe someday I'll be able to tell you about it.

-But I ran into somebody we're talking about the path to 9-11.
+We're talking about the path to 9-11.

-And this person's theory is I don't care.
+And this person's theory is, I don't care.

-Those people are where are they, Rush?
+Bin Laden, Al-Zawahiri, those people are, where are they, Rush?

-They are ineffective and they're inconsequential now.
+They are ineffective and they're inconsequential.

-Pancho V has his great reputation, came across the border, did what he did, but we chased him, couldn't find him, but he was never heard from again because he couldn't dare show his face or he would be dead.
+Pancho Villa has his great reputation, came across the border, did what he did, but we chased him, couldn't find him, but he was never heard from again because he couldn't dare show his face or he would be dead.

-Same thing with bin Laden Zawahiri.
+Same thing with bin Laden, Zawahiri.

 Bin Laden's still alive.